 The True Story of Lili Marlene DVD

 DVD Region 0 PAL.
-In 1939 a young Swedish singer, Lale Anderson, recorded Lili Marlene, a sad love song, and when it was played to the Afrika Corps via Radio Belgrade, which had the most powerful short wave transmitter available to the German Army, it became a big hit with the lonely soldiers in the deserts of North Africa.
+In 1939 a young Swedish singer, Lale Andersen, recorded Lili Marlene, a sentimental love song, and when it was played to the Afrika Corps via Radio Belgrade, which had the most powerful short wave transmitter available to the German Army, it became a big hit with the lonely soldiers in the deserts of North Africa.

 Also features Before The Raid re-telling how a British task force freed a Norwegian fishing village which was being pillaged by Nazi soldiers.
 The reconstruction of this raid was filmed by Czech director Jiri Weiss in the fishing village of Portmahomack, Easter Ross.

 FORMAT: PAL DVD All Regions - aspect ratio 1.33:1 - b/w